clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 ### Setting up a data source

 A "database spec" is a Clojure map that specifies how to access the data source.
-Most commonly, you would specify the driver class name, the subprotocol, the hostname, port and database name (the "subname") and the username and password, for example
+Most commonly, you specify the driver class name, the subprotocol, the hostname, port and database name as the "subname", and the username and password.
+For example,

 ```clojure
 (def db-spec